Coit Tower: History

 In her will she specified that one third of her fortune, amounting to $118,000, "be expended in an appropriate manner for the purpose of adding to the beauty of the city which I have always loved."
 Two memorials were built in her name.
 One was Coit Tower, and the other was a sculpture depicting three firemen, one of them carrying a woman in his arms.

 The San Francisco County Board of Supervisors proposed that Coit's bequest be used for a road at Lake Merced.
 This proposal brought disapproval from the estate's executors, who expressed a desire that the county find "ways and means of expending this money on a memorial that in itself would be an entity and not a unit of public development".
 Art Commission president Herbert Fleishhacker suggested a memorial on Telegraph Hill, which was approved by the estate executors.
 An additional $7,000 in city funds was appropriated, and a design competition was initiated.
 The winner was architect Arthur Brown, Jr, whose design was completed and dedicated on October 8, 1933.

+The following month Honore Bowlby-Gledhill, proprietor of the Dead Fish Cafe (an 'artists' restaurant') in Telegraph Hill, was charged (under the name 'Helen Smith') with shooting a pistol at the tower.
+Bowlby-Gledhill was quoted as objecting to the tower because it 'looked like a silo'.

 Coit Tower was listed as a San Francisco Designated Landmark in 1984 and on the National Register of Historic Places in 2008.
 Although Coit Tower itself is not technically a California Historical Landmark, the state historical plaque for Telegraph Hill is located in the tower's lobby, marking the site of the original signal station.

+In 2012, residents of the city voted in favor of Proposition B, the Coit Tower Protection Initiative, that requires the city to pay for the preservation of the murals and the building.
 The San Francisco Arts Commission ordered the removal of the Statue of Christopher Columbus that had stood outside the entrance of the tower since 1957, following numerous other removals of controversial statues during the George Floyd protests that began in May 2020, and it was removed on June 18, 2020.